 Husband and I had a discussion about our daughter’s state of mind, our daughter’s state of misery.

 Her bedroom welcomed her.
-Bella went to work, came home, had supper with us.
+Laura went to work, came home, had supper with us.
 Weekends, we went for walks, bought goodies to eat, watched movies.
 She started to bloom again.
 Six weeks went by, not a problem in sight.

-‘I’m going out Saturday night,’ she said.
+‘I’m going out Saturday night,’ Laura said.

 Good for her, mix with people her own age.
 ‘Don’t drink too much, and don’t be in late,’ I said.
 I prayed.

-These demands were not music to her ears.
 ‘Think I’ll go to my own house, after my night out.’

 I took the phone, ‘You okay?’
 I asked.